syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Specifies the custom file details in dialog popup while initialization.
+Specifies the custom file details in the dialog popup on initialization.